-The unity of Christ's disciples, for which he so fervently prayed, versus the divisions in Christ's body, which his Apostics strongly condemned.
+The unity of Christ's disciples, for which he so fervently prayed, versus the divisions in Christ's body, which his Apostles strongly condemned.

-The shanddenment of sectorian names and practices, based on human authority, for the common family name and the common faith, based on divines authority, versus the all andersment of scriptural names and trages for partian ends.
+The abandonment of sectorian names and practices, based on human authority, for the common family name and the common faith, based on divine authority, versus the atandonment of scriptural names and usages for partisan ends.

-The fidelity to truth which secures the approval of God, versus conferently to custom to gain the favor of men.
+The fidelity to truth which secures the approval of God, versus conformity to custom to gain the favor of men.

+For the right against the wrong:

 For the right against the wrong;

-thiry to custom to gain the tareer of For the right against the strong; For the weak against the strong; For the poor wha've waited long.
+For the weak against the strong;

+For the weak against the strong;

+For the poor who've waited long

 For the brighter age to be.

-For the faith, against tradition, For the faith, against tradition.
-For the pop, whome glad fruition.
+For the faith, against tradition,

+For the faith, against tradition,

+For the hope, whose glad fruition

 Our waiting eyes shall see.